Linking to other pages on your website or domain is called internal linking.

-No tutorial on adding content links would be complete without showing you how to remove any links that you no longer want, so let’s cover this topic right now.
+No tutorial on adding content links would be complete without showing you how to remove links that you no longer want, so let’s cover this right now.

-To delete a hyperlink from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ button on the WordPress editor menu as shown below
+To remove a link from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ button on the WordPress content editor menu as shown below

 Your hyperlink will be removed …

-So far, we have looked at how to create internal links to content manually using the inline linking tool.
+So far, we have looked at how to create links to content in WordPress manually using the inline linking tool.

-Are there plugins for WordPress that can perform this job?
+Are there any WordPress plugins that can do this work?

 Yes … Of course!
-As we explain in this article, there are plugins that can do almost everything imaginable.
-And if you cannot find a plugin that does what you are looking for, one can be created for you.
+As we explain in this article, there are plugins for everything you can imagine.
+And if you cannot find a plugin that does what you need, one can be created for you.

-Also, depending on the kind of WordPress theme used on your website or blog, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the type of plugins and themes installed on your website or blog, you can benefit from additional internal linking features such as:

-In another article, we’ll discuss additional SEO linking strategies in WordPress, look at the benefits and challenges of automating content links in WordPress, and look at various WordPress plugins that can help you create internal links automatically in your content:
+In another article, we’ll discuss additional content linking strategies in WordPress, examine the benefits and challenges of automating links in WordPress, and look at a few plugins you can look at for creating internal content linking automatically on your website.

-Congratulations … now you know how easy it is to add links to content in WordPress.
+Congratulations … now you know how to easily add links to content in WordPress.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group